Vychron/codebase/minesweeper/README.md

 <h4>Bug Fixes:</h4>
 - Flags are now properly counted.
 - The player can no longer click cells after the game has ended.
+<h4>Known Bugs</h4>
+- Clicking on a mine on the 200 mines field causes the game to crash.
 --------

 <h4>V2.0:</h4>